 We often find it has the cheapest prices even when we extensively search most other sites.
 We also just get on with the interface and find it easy to find the hotels we need.
 The FREE cancellation is also a major reason we use it. you can find the hotel you want, book it.
 Then begin the search to see if you can beat the price.

-If so, great, cancel and rebook at the cheaper price.
+If so, great, cancel and rebook at the lower price.
 If not you have your accommodation sorted.
 We often find that after booking prices drop and could have got the room cheaper.
 With booking.com that’s no problem you can simply cancel and rebook at the lower price…we have done this countless times!
 Not all hotels are bookable with free cancellation but a good number in Vegas are.

 We can’t write about staying in Vegas without mentioning Resort Fees.
-The nemesis of all Vegas traveler’s.
+The nemesis of all Vegas travelers.
 Part of the reason the hotel prices seem so cheap is a large portion of the cost is kept hidden.
 Then slapped on at the end as a resort fee!

 Have Your Say

 Where do you stay in Las Vegas?
-Are you a strip only type of person or have you tried the other options?
+Are you a strip-only type of person or have you tried the other options?
 Let us know in the comments below.
 Also, feel free to ask us any questions.
-We love hearing about anything Vegas related.
+We love hearing about anything Vegas-related.